-EPS Ltd provides a range of products and services to the electrical power industry, with a specific focus on innovative medium voltage switchgear solutions.
+EPS UK Ltd provides a range of products and services to the electrical power industry, with a specific focus on innovative medium voltage switchgear solutions.

 Prior to engaging with the University of Derby's Invest to Grow programme, EPS had four members of staff primarily providing consultancy expertise and product design.
 The business had also developed its own product which was sold to switchgear companies.